 Before you buy an extra graphics card, you’ll need to make sure you have enough space in your tower (and open PCIe slots), as well as a power supply unit that can handle the extra strain.

 If you buy a graphics card solely for the purpose of having multiple monitors, it’s best to get a cheaper modern option, as current GPUs can power several displays without issue.
-Check out the best budget graphics card section of our GPU guide for your best options.
+Check out our roundup of the best graphics cards for your best options.
+(At the time of writing, our favorite budget graphics card is the AMD Radeon RX 6600 and it supports up to four monitors.)

 Alternatively, monitors with DisplayPort multi-streaming support can be daisy-chained together from a single DisplayPort connection on your graphics card, using additional DisplayPort cables to connect the additional monitors to one another.
 The various displays don’t even need to be the same size or resolution.
-ViewSonic’s VP2468 is one such example.
-At around $330 on Amazon, this 24-inch monitor is on the pricier side, but in addition to DisplayPort-out, it also offers a premium IPS screen, and a super-thin bezel, which is ideal for multi-monitor setups.
+Finding monitors with a DisplayPort output can be difficult these days, however, even with higher-end displays.

 Once you figure out your graphics card situation, it’s time for the fun part: obtaining extra monitors.
-In general, monitors can be had for fairly cheap these days.
-Assuming you can’t finagle a hand-me-down, a 24-inch monitor with an IPS screen will run you around $150, such as the Acer R240HY.
-You can get a 24-inch TN screen, which will likely trade strong off-axis viewing for a lower response time—something gamers might prefer—for roughly the same money, such as the Asus VS248H-P ($160 on Amazon).
-You can also find smaller IPS monitors at around 21.5 inches, such with this HP Pavilion IPS display, for.
+In general, 1080p monitors can be had for fairly cheap these days.
+Assuming you can’t finagle a hand-me-down, a 24-inch monitor with an IPS screen will run you around $150, such as the Acer K242HYL—our favorite budget 1080p display—shown above.

 In my case, I already had two 24-inch monitors, and I wanted a larger monitor as the centerpiece of my setup, so I picked up a 27-inch monitor and placed it between my two 24-inch displays.
 I’m not using my multi-monitor setup to play multi-monitor games, so the difference in sizes (and the difference in heights—my 27-inch monitor’s stand holds that monitor about one inch higher than my 24-inchers) isn’t an issue for me.
 However, if you’re planning on doing a lot of gaming or watching videos that span multiple monitors, this height difference will make for a not-so-seamless experience.